17 Top-Rated Weekend Getaways from London

 Looking for something a little closer?
 Again, no problem: London's a major transportation hub that serves pretty much all of the UK.
 For somewhere quick and easy to get to, consider the delightful old market town of Windsor.
 Just 25 miles west of the center of London, Windsor offers a variety of short breaks worth looking into, including stays at historic bed-and-breakfasts and the chance to tour historic Windsor Castle.

-Whether you're on the hunt for a cheap weekend getaway or an exciting last-minute city break in the UK or Europe, be sure to refer often to our list of the top weekend getaways from London.
+Whether you're on the hunt for a cheap weekend getaway, a romantic couple's break, or even an exciting last-minute city stopover in the UK or Europe, be sure to read our list of the top weekend getaways from London.

 1. Paris, France